Click here to submit your application

 The master’s degree program combines state-of-the-art data science techniques, including machine learning, predictive analytics and natural language processing with core sociological, economic, anthropological, political science and psychological theories and methods to equip students with the competences to identify, assess and solve societal and business problems in the digital age.

 The Graduates with interdisciplinary data science skills are in high demand across various sectors, including industry, service, technology businesses, and consulting firms.
-Graduates with skills in social data science are sought-after by organizations all over the world.
-In the Danish labor market, companies such as COWI, Deloitte, DFDS, IBM, McKinsey, Mærsk, Novo Nordisk and Ørsted are all looking for graduates within social data science.
+Graduates with skills in social data science are sought-after by organisations all over the world.
+In the Danish labour market, companies such as COWI, Deloitte, DFDS, IBM, McKinsey, Mærsk, Novo Nordisk and Ørsted are all looking for graduates within social data science

 To apply for admission to this master's degree programme, you must have completed a qualifying bachelor’s degree or a similar Danish or international degree programme which is assessed to be relevant.
 Apply for admission via the application portal.